Management Information Systems (MIS) is a hands-on major that equips students with real-world skills that are highly sought-after in the job market.

 - Field trips and presentations by industry practitioners

 The MIS coursework prepares students for a variety of jobs.
 The program is interdisciplinary in nature with specialized training in information systems, management, and information technology.
-It builds on the BBA common core, which includes coursework in accounting, economics, legal studies, mathematics, statistics, computer programming, finance, marketing, production, and management.
-The program’s educational objectives are realized through a variety of instructional methods, including hands-on computer experience; class lecture and discussion; textbook and article study; class assignments, laboratory projects, and applied team projects in the business community; demonstrations; field trips; and presentations by MIS practitioners.
+It builds on the BBA common core, which includes coursework in accounting, economics, legal studies, mathematics, statistics, computer programming, finance, marketing, production and management.
+The program’s educational objectives are realized through a variety of instructional methods, including hands-on computer experience, class lectures and discussions, textbook and article study, class assignments, laboratory projects and applied team projects in the business community, demonstrations, field trips and presentations by MIS practitioners.